Image Track Module 04 10-12 min ▶ Narrated ⌘ Playground

 Images are 2D Grids

-A transformer absolutely requires a flat sequence of tokens.
-The central revelation of ViT: treat a photograph identically to a sentence by algorithmically slicing it into square microscopic patches, feeding those patches as 'tokens'.
+A transformer requires a flat sequence of tokens.
+The central idea of ViT: treat a photograph like a sentence by slicing it into square patches and feeding those patches as 'tokens'.

 The Geometric Slicing